-As January 31st is approaching, people in the UK will have at their back of minds apart from Brexit, to submit their tax return.
+As 31st January is approaching, people in the UK will have at their back of minds to submit the self assessment tax returns to HMRC.

 What is a Self Assessment Tax Return